New HBF digital member card

 Boards where relevant.

-Nomination and Remuneration Committee
+View the People, Culture and Remuneration Committee Charter

 The Committee reviews and advises on HBF and Subsidiary Board composition (including succession planning and renewal), Director selection and removal, Board and Director performance, and Directors’ skills, training and development.

 All registered health funds are required to have Fund Rules under the Private Health Insurance Act 2007.
 These Fund

 set out the general principles and rules of membership under which each fund conducts its business.
 When you take

 private health insurance with HBF, you become a member of our Fund and agree to our Fund Rules.